What is Design and Visual Communications?

 Graduate certificate programs in design are upper level classes aimed at working professionals and qualifying students.
 A series of classes focused on a specific area of design provide key skills and knowledge to experienced professionals to help upskill, remain competitive, and enhance career growth.

-Associate Degrees in Design & Visual Communications
+Associate's Degree in Visual Communications

 An online associate degree in visual communication can be conferred as an Associate of Arts (AA) or an Associate of Applied Science (AAS).
 Degrees will be conferred as a function of the program emphasis and curricular design provided by the school.
 Associate degrees take approximately 2-years to complete for full-time students.

 AAS and AA programs mix liberal arts education with core classes to provide a balance, integrative set of thinking skills for students.
-General education courses may include classes such as communications, philosophy, creative writing, psychology, and business administration.
+General education courses may include classes such as philosophy, creative writing, psychology, and business administration.
 Core classes will vary by school and include classes in photography, sales, digital branding, social media, brand development, digital photography, public relations, visual merchandising, computer rendering, and entrepreneurship.

-Bachelor Degrees in Design & Visual Communications
+Bachelor Degrees in Visual Communications

 A bachelor’s degree in visual communications and design can be found in a course catalog as a Bachelor of Arts (BA).
 Online bachelor of arts in design is a 4-year program for full-time students.
 Part-time students will take longer to complete as a function of course load and college requirements.
 Bachelor’s degrees are the most popular degree track and much like an associate’s degrees they include a fusion of liberal arts education or core curricula.